 Generally, applications to change child support must be made in the Court of Queen’s Bench even though you may have received the original Order in the Family and Youth Division of the Provincial Court.
 If you have a Support Order that is being enforced by Maintenance Enforcement, the Order has been registered in the Court of Queen’s Bench so that it can be implemented as an Order of that level of Court.
 The Child Support Order then can only be changed in that Court.

-To have the Order changed or varied, you must show the Court that there is a significant change in the circumstances since the original Order was made.
-For example, the following situations may prove a significant change:
+To have the Order changed or varied, you must show the Court that there is a significant change in the circumstances since the original order was made.
+For example, the following situations may prove an important change:

 - A change in the number of children requiring child support

-- A change in special expenses such as child care, health care needs not covered by existing insurance, or special educational expenses
+- A change in extraordinary expenses such as child care, health care needs not covered by existing insurance or special educational expenses

 - A change in employment that results in long-term changes of income for the payer.

 The most common ground to change the Child Support Order is when the payer’s income decreases substantially, and he or she is no longer able to make the support payments.
 Please note that the change of income is not usually accepted as a ground for Changing a Child Support Order.
 The payer must show the Court that his or her income has decreased to such a level that it is not possible to pay the amount of child support that was ordered by the Court.
 Also, the payer must show that their financial situation is not likely to improve.
 In other words, the variation Order will only be considered where the payer establishes on a balance of probabilities that he or she cannot pay and will not in the future be able to pay the arrears.